Montana: Glacier National Park

 Avalanche Lake; 5-6 miles, easy to moderate

-Your guides will meet you at the Best Western Rocky Mountain Lodge at 8:00 a.m. in the lobby.
+Your leaders will meet you at the Best Western Rocky Mountain Lodge at 8:00 a.m. in the lobby.
 They’ll be wearing Country Walkers shirts.
 Please be dressed for walking.

 From the meeting point in Whitefish, you drive (approximately one hour) to the western side of Glacier National Park.
 Here, in the lush, ancient cedar rainforest, you stretch your legs on an easy walk up to the glacial meltwaters of Avalanche Lake.
 The path first passes Avalanche Gorge, where rushing waters have carved the stone into smooth chutes and bowls.
 From here, you continue climbing a moss-rimmed pathway among western red cedars and hemlock to the tranquil shores of Avalanche Lake, which rests in a cirque surrounded by the towering, layered cliffs of Glacier Park’s dramatic mountains.